The Most Efficient & Cost-Effective Way to Staff Your Startup Company

 - Create short-term and long-term goals

-- Decide on budget for the resource
+- Decide on a budget for the resources

 - Create a well thought out, concise, and thorough job description (a good agency will assist with this)

 - What is the current culture of the team?

 - What type of personality will fit in best?

 - Top three nice-to-haves

 - Involve multiple resources on the team to interview the candidates and have them weigh in on culture and skill fit.